 What if my injuries are serious?

-If your injuries are serious, “hard injuries” such as fractures, disk herniations, deep gashes, 2nd and 3rd degree burns, head trauma, and the like, you will need an experienced personal injury attorney.
+If your injuries are serious, “hard injuries” such as fractures, disk herniations, deep gashes, 3rd degree burns, head trauma, and the like, you will need an experienced personal injury attorney.
 In serious injury claims, lawsuits are often required.
 Lawsuits permit your attorney to issue subpoenas for such items as policy limits, prior accidents, financial status, and more.

 Lawsuits also permit your attorney to take depositions of the driver, witnesses, and others with knowledge of the accident.
 These are all actions you can’t take on your own.

-In addition, serious injury claims often require substantial up-front costs including the hiring of medical experts, independent testing, accident reconstruction, court reporters, interrogatories, requests for production, and other legal procedures required to successfully resolve the case.
+In addition, serious injury claims often require substantial up-front costs including hiring medical experts, independent testing, accident reconstruction, court reporters, interrogatories, requests for production, and other legal procedures required to successfully resolve the case.

 How much will an attorney cost?

 Most personal injury attorneys will not charge you any legal fees for an initial office visit.
-It is in the attorney’s best interest to offer this free consultation to determine if your claim is viable, and to see if there is a probability of success so that any settlement or court award will be sufficient to compensate you and the attorney for his time.
+It is in the attorney’s best interest to offer this free consultation to determine if your claim is viable, and to see if there is a probability of success so that any settlement or court award will be sufficient to compensate you and the attorney for his or her time.